-In Eastern Province, Riders has been supporting the Ministry of Health (MoH) since 1999 with a ST system in Chadiza district.
+In Eastern Province, Riders has been supporting the Ministry of Health (MoH) since 2009 with a ST system in Chadiza district.
 Since then, we have added a second district, Nyimba, and we are looking to expand this service across the entire province.
-Riders currently deploys seven ST couriers to connect health centres to laboratories in Chadiza and Nyimba.
+Riders currently deploys six ST couriers to connect health centres to laboratories in Chadiza and Nyimba.

 Riders’ motorcycle courier service was specifically designed to reduce the delay in monitoring and diagnosing disease like HIV and tuberculosis (TB).

 Dedicated motorcycle couriers transport patient specimens between health centres and the laboratory in a professional, consistent and controlled manner.
 After analysis, the test results are returned and patients can be started on a suitable course of treatment as soon as possible, if necessary.